Sunday 29th August, 2021

 Example: the UK record of NSAIDS carnage

-The following chart sums up the safety problems of NSAIDS (15) For every person who gets killed in a car accident NSAIDS kills 1.4 people and sends 6.5 to the emergency rooms.
+The following chart sums up the safety problems of NSAIDS (15) Un the UK NSAIDS kill more people than car accidents, and send 12,000 people per year to hospital emergency rooms.

 Your self massage options